 It’s not uncommon for middle school and high school students to express dissatisfaction with their bodies and how they look.
 This is true for both girls and boys, but girls tend to have more concerns about food and appearance because of today’s societal pressures on women to be thin.
 As a result, many girls diet at some point in their childhood and adolescence.
 Most of the time, short-term dieting is harmless and nothing to worry about.
 However, a small percentage of girls who diet develop an eating disorder, which is very serious and needs to be treated by a mental health professional.

-We spoke to Albert John Sargent III, MD, Chief of Child and Adolescent Psychiatry at Floating Hospital for Children, about what parents should know about eating disorders in adolescents.
+We spoke to Albert John Sargent III, MD, Chief of Child and Adolescent Psychiatry at Tufts Medical Center, about what parents should know about eating disorders in adolescents.